trufflesuite/ganache-cli-archive/README.md

 * `"time"`: `Date` - Date that the first block should start.
 Use this feature, along with the `evm_increaseTime` method to test time-dependent code.
 * `"locked"`: `boolean` - whether or not accounts are locked by default.
 * `"unlocked_accounts"`: `Array` - array of addresses or address indexes specifying which accounts should be unlocked.
 * `"db_path"`: `String` - Specify a path to a directory to save the chain database.
 If a database already exists, `ganache-cli` will initialize that chain instead of creating a new one.
+Note: You will not be able to modify state (accounts, balances, etc) on startup when you initialize ganache-core with a pre-existing database.
 * `"db"`: `Object` - Specify an alternative database instance, for instance [MemDOWN](https://github.com/level/memdown).
 * `"ws"`: `boolean` Enable a websocket server.
 This is `true` by default.
 * `"account_keys_path"`: `String` - Specifies a file to save accounts and private keys to, for testing.